 - Exercise.
 When you are feeling particularly stressed, pop in some headphones and go for a nice walk.
 The endorphins created by exercise will help you feel relaxed and more ready to meet challenges.

 - Chiropractic care.
-Since stress affects the nervous system and your muscles, chiropractic care is a great way to keep your body functioning optimally.
+Since stress affects the nervous system and muscles, chiropractic care is a great way to keep your body functioning optimally.
 By utilizing regular chiropractic visits, your body and nervous system will thank you.